What is web accessibility and web design for blind users?

-When it comes to alerts, warnings, and actionable page elements such as textual links and buttons, clarify that these are meaningful for the user by incorporating more than a simple color change.
+When it comes to alerts, warnings, and actionable page elements such as textual links and buttons, clarify that these are meaningful to the user by incorporating more than a simple color change.
 Almost universally, people understand that underlined blue text is a link.
-On the flipside, there are still sites out there that underline blue text, but do not link to anything.
+On the flip side, there are still sites out there that underline blue text but do not link to anything.
 Colorblind users should be able to trust that when the color treatment is taken away, the underline will let them know that it is a link.

 Moreover, users will benefit from the use of icons and relevant labels accompanying alerts and actionable page elements.
 Each page element should have more than one visual cue.
 Images, links, buttons, and other similar elements can be enhanced with an icon, shape, positioning, or text.
 Much like the underlining of links, users will recognize primary action cues, such as size, placement, boldness, and icons.

 Keyboard shortcuts can make navigation for visually impaired users far easier.
 A mouse is not useful for navigating because it requires hand-eye coordination.
 This is especially true for users who are blind and use screen readers to surf the Web.

 For people with low vision, keyboard commands make it possible to navigate a site without having to strenuously focus and follow a mouse cursor across the screen.

 6. Use explicit and descriptive labels for links and buttons